Phospholipid: Applications

 Phospholipids have been widely used to prepare liposomal, ethosomal and other nanoformulations of topical, oral and parenteral drugs for differing reasons like improved bio-availability, reduced toxicity and increased permeability across membranes.
 Liposomes are often composed of phosphatidylcholine-enriched phospholipids and may also contain mixed phospholipid chains with surfactant properties.
 The ethosomal formulation of ketoconazole using phospholipids is a promising option for transdermal delivery in fungal infections.
-Advances in phospholipid research lead to exploring these biomolecules and their conformations using lipidomics.
+Advances in phospholipid research using lipidomics to explore these biomolecules and their conformations has lead to improved understanding of various diseases (including cancer and neurological syndromes).

 Simulations

 Computational simulations of phospholipids are often performed using molecular dynamics with force fields such as GROMOS, CHARMM, or AMBER.

 Characterization

 Phospholipids are optically highly birefringent, i.e. their refractive index is different along their axis as opposed to perpendicular to it.
 Measurement of birefringence can be achieved using cross polarisers in a microscope to obtain an image of e.g. vesicle walls or using techniques such as dual polarisation interferometry to quantify lipid order or disruption in supported bilayers.